satish-pati/GPU_SIMULATOR/README.md

 - **Members**: Satish,Niharika
 - **Decisions**:
   - Decided to switch from hexcodes to simpler decoding based on words of instruction.
-  - Add and implement the instructions SW,BLE,J,JALR,JAL in new format.
+  - Add and implement the instructions SW,BLE,J,JALR,JAL,LA in new format.
   - Reimplement the previous instructions(hexcodes format) to normal decoding and execution.
 - **Tasks**:
   - Satish:
        - Reimplement all the previous instructions in the new format.(by 15-Feb-2025)
-       - Add and implement the instructions SW,BLE.(by 15-Feb-2025)
+       - Add and implement the instructions SW,BLE,LA.(by 15-Feb-2025)
   - Niharika:
        - Implement the execution of instructions J,JALR,JAL.(by 15-Feb-2025)
        - Implement the proper reading of .text in Assembly file.(by 15-Feb-2025)